 A shareholder derivative action can be commenced either as a statutory derivative action under the Companies Act or as a common law derivative action.
 It is generally easier to commence a statutory derivative action, as the threshold requirements are less onerous.
 However, statutory derivative actions may only be commenced by companies incorporated in Singapore – there is no such restriction for common law derivative actions.

 The general rules relating to the jurisdiction of the Singapore courts apply to securities claims.
-Where the quantum of a claim exceeds S$250,000, it will be heard in the first instance in the High Court.
-Where it does not, it can be heard in the state courts.
+Where the quantum of a claim exceeds S$250,000, it will be heard in the first instance in the General Division of the High Court.
+Where it does not, it can be heard in the State Courts.

 There is a specialist list of judges who will generally hear securities and financial matters.

-Currently, all civil appeals from the High Court and the SICC are heard by the Court of Appeal.
-In November 2019, the Singapore parliament passed legislative amendments (which are not yet in force) to restructure the High Court into the General Division of the High Court and the Appellate Division of the High Court.
-Under this new framework, the Court of Appeal will continue to be the apex court.
-However, civil appeals from the General Division of the High Court will generally be heard by the Appellate Division, save for specified categories of cases (including cases relating to the law of arbitration, insolvency and restructuring cases, and SICC decisions) which will be heard by the Court of Appeal.
-Any further appeal against the decision of the Appellate Division may be brought only with the leave of the Court of Appeal.
-The new framework aims to enhance the efficiency and flexibility of court processes.
+Civil appeals from the State Courts are heard by the General Division of the High Court.
+Civil appeals from the General Division of the High Court will generally be heard by the Appellate Division, save for specified categories of cases (including cases relating to the law of arbitration, insolvency and restructuring cases, and SICC decisions) that will be heard by the Court of Appeal, which is the apex court in Singapore.
+Parties are generally only allowed one tier of appeal as of right.
+Any further appeal against the decision of the Appellate Division may be brought to the Court of Appeal only with leave of the Court of Appeal.

 Civil procedure rules